Jerusalem Israel Travel Guide

 Often served warm, drizzled using olive oil, an ubiquitous staple.

-Typically served in a pita pocket with salad, pickles, and tahini sauce, the perfect example of a street food.
+Typically served in a pita pocket with salad, pickles, and tahini sauce, a classic street food.

 Slices of seasoned meat (lamb, chicken, or turkey) cooked on a vertical spit, shaved off and served in pita or laffa.